Alfred Hitchcock: Dial M for Murder and Rear Window

-I Confess was followed by three colour films starring Grace Kelly: Dial M for Murder (1954), Rear Window (1954), and To Catch a Thief (1955).
+I Confess was followed by three colour films starring Grace Kelly: Dial M for Murder (1954), Rear Window (1954) and To Catch a Thief (1955).
 In Dial M for Murder, Ray Milland plays the villain who tries to murder his unfaithful wife (Kelly) for her money.
 She kills the hired assassin in self-defence, so Milland manipulates the evidence to make it look like murder.
 Her lover, Mark Halliday (Robert Cummings), and Police Inspector Hubbard (John Williams) save her from execution.
 Hitchcock experimented with 3D cinematography for Dial M for Murder.

 Hitchcock moved to Paramount Pictures and filmed Rear Window (1954), starring James Stewart and Grace Kelly, as well as Thelma Ritter and Raymond Burr.
 Stewart's character is a photographer named Jeff (based on Robert Capa) who must temporarily use a wheelchair.
 Out of boredom, he begins observing his neighbours across the courtyard, then becomes convinced that one of them (Raymond Burr) has murdered his wife.
 Jeff eventually manages to convince his policeman buddy (Wendell Corey) and his girlfriend (Kelly).
 As with Lifeboat and Rope, the principal characters are depicted in confined or cramped quarters, in this case Stewart's studio apartment.
 Hitchcock uses close-ups of Stewart's face to show his character's reactions, "from the comic voyeurism directed at his neighbours to his helpless terror watching Kelly and Burr in the villain's apartment".

 Alfred Hitchcock Presents

 From 1955 to 1965, Hitchcock was the host of the television series Alfred Hitchcock Presents.
-With his droll delivery, gallows humour and iconic image, the series made Hitchcock a celebrity.
+With his droll delivery, gallows humour, and distinctive features, the series made Hitchcock a celebrity.
 The title-sequence of the show pictured a minimalist caricature of his profile (he drew it himself; it is composed of only nine strokes), which his real silhouette then filled.
 The series theme tune was Funeral March of a Marionette by the French composer Charles Gounod (1818–1893).

 His introductions always included some sort of wry humour, such as the description of a recent multi-person execution hampered by having only one electric chair, while two are shown with a sign "Two chairs—no waiting!"
 He directed 18 episodes of the series, which aired from 1955 to 1965.
 It became The Alfred Hitchcock Hour in 1962, and NBC broadcast the final episode on 10 May 1965.
 In the 1980s, a new version of Alfred Hitchcock Presents was produced for television, making use of Hitchcock's original introductions in a colourised form.